 - - The real essence for Neapolitan pastiera is "Millefiori" but, if you don't find it, you can use orange-flower essence too.

-We remember you there are some packages on sale where you can find pre-cooked wheat grains and Millefiori essence.
+I remember you there are some packages on sale where you can find pre-cooked wheat grains and Millefiori essence.

 - - You can prepare Neapolitan pastiera the day before.

 - - If you have no time use ready-to-cook short pastry.

 - - Some variants of the traditional recipe Neapolitan pastiera are: